dkothia/llmalign/README.md

 2. Multi-Source Data Integration

-    Ingest data from PDFs, websites, internal databases, and structured documents.
+    Ingest data from PDFs, internal databases, and structured documents.

     Preprocess and embed data for semantic understanding.